-If you’re going to do this grip, you’re going to want to build up to this by starting with lighter weights.
+If you’re going to do this grip, you’re going to want to build up to this by starting with light weights.
 Eventually, you’ll get used to the discomfort, but start light in the meantime.

 Without a doubt, this will be your most effective grip, and it will help you to avoid muscle imbalances that the mixed grip could promote.

-Now, should you use a wide grip?
+Now, should you use a wide grip for deadlifts?

 As far as how wide I want my hands on the bar, that brings up an important topic.